tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 how traditional game-based proofs work, and then learn the formalism we use for state-separable proofs.
-We'll then see how reductions work with this technique, using the example of reduction an encryption scheme to the security of a pseudo-random-function (PRF).
+We'll then see how reductions work with this technique, using the example of reducing an encryption scheme to the security of a pseudo-random-function (PRF).
 We'll then see how to make a generic hybrid argument, applying that to multiple vs single-query encryption security.